slinkp/inheritance_talk/slides.rst

 - D.R.Y. encourages quick easy refactoring

-- Reuse via adding more base classes is almost always obvious and easy.
+- Easiest path to reuse: Add more base classes!

 - Alternatives may not be as intuitive or obvious.